DataBiosphere/job-manager/README.md

 However, if you just want to try out or deploy Job Manager, you will probably find our user and deployment focused content in our ReadTheDocs pages: https://data-biosphere-job-manager.readthedocs.io/en/latest/

-### Try it out, NOW!

-The easiest way to try out Job Manager is to use the [getting started script](https://data-biosphere-job-manager.readthedocs.io/en/stable/GettingStarted/QuickStart)

 ## Welcome

 See the [development guide](#development) below.